plewis/plewis.github.io/phylogenetics/papers.md

 Mirarab, S., and T. Warnow.
 2015.
 [ASTRAL-II: coalescent-based species tree estimation with many hundreds of taxa and thousands of genes.](https://doi.org/10.1093/bioinformatics/btv234) Bioinformatics 31(12):i44–52.
 (Mar 19)

 Moore, B. R., S. Hohna, M. R. May, B. Rannala, and J. P. Huelsenbeck.
 2016.
 [Critically evaluating the theory and performance of Bayesian analysis of macroevolutionary mixtures.](https://doi.org/10.1073/pnas.1518659113) PNAS 113:9569-9574.
+(Apr 23)

 Muse, S. V., and B. S. Gaut.
 1994.
 A likelihood approach for comparing synonymous and nonsynonymous substitution rates, with application to the chloroplast genome.
 Molecular Biology and Evolution, 11, 715-724.
 (Apr 11)

+Neupane, S., P. O. Lewis, S. Dessein, H. Shanks, S. Paudyal, and F. Lens.
+2017.
+[Evolution of woody life form on tropical mountains in the tribe Spermacoceae (Rubiaceae).](https://doi.org/10.3732/ajb.1600248) American Journal of Botany 104(3):419-438.
+(Apr 23)

 Newton, M. A., and A. E. Raftery.
 1994.
 Approximate Bayesian inference with the weighted likelihood bootstrap (with discussion).
 J. Roy.
 Statist.
 Soc.
 B 56:3-48.
 [Harmonic mean method for estimating marginal likelihood] (Feb 29)